 The Starport is your stepping stone to the universe, the place where each new adventure begins and ends.
 At the Starport you can select your crew, outfit your ship, read your messages, make financial arrangements, and generally take care of all your affairs before launching into space.
 The Starport consists of six independent modules and a docking bay.
 Each module provides you with a number of options, each one corresponding to a particular operation or activity.
 To enter a module, maneuver your character to the module's entry field (the small area like a welcome mat in front of the door) and press a key.
-See the enclosed reference card for details.
+See the enclosed Command Summary Card for details.
 The modules are described in detail below.
-Refer to Figure 1, below.